 They are easy to perform and in many cases, the impact on your bottom line can be seen immediately.

 1. Eliminate Tools and Services You No Longer Use

 The fastest and easiest way to reduce business expenses is to go through your bank and credit card statements and look for charges that you can eliminate.

-Even before the recent crisis, I performed this task quarterly for my business.
+I perform this task quarterly for my business.